nikantonelli/LeanKitUtils/README.md

 Action cells set to Create instruct the importer to reference the data in the sheet/row named in the Item Sheet/Item Row cell pair.
 The Group is compared to that on the command line (-g option) and only those rows matching will be used.

-Entries in the Changes sheets are instructions to the importer on what to do.

 ### Board Sheets

 Board sheets are normally reference by the board name.
 However, if you are making your own set of import data, it can be whatever you want within the bounds of what Excel will allow (30 chars).
 Board sheets list the data for the items to be re-created/imported.

 For the importer to function it requires two columns named "ID" and "srcID" (both text based) and at least the "title" of the card to be created as this is a mandatory field (LeanKit defined).
 Other columns can be any number of supported fieldnames as listed below.
 If you duplicate fieldnames, the last-found field value will be used.
-The fieldnames to be set should be listed in the first row.
+The fieldnames to be set should be listed in the first row as they are used as titles

 To import Custom Fields, see below.